xpack-ai/lemonai/README.md

 * Linux
 * Windows with [WSL](https://learn.microsoft.com/en-us/windows/wsl/install) and [Docker Desktop support](https://docs.docker.com/desktop/setup/install/windows-install/#system-requirements)

-A system with a modern processor and a minimum of **4GB RAM** is recommended to run Lemon.
+A system with a modern processor and a minimum of **4GB RAM** is recommended to run Lemon AI.

 ### Prerequisites <a href="#prerequisites" id="prerequisites"></a>